ThePillenwerfer/Mate-Classic-Icons/README.md

 Click the green Clone or download button then Download ZIP.
 When this has downloaded open it an extract the Windows-XP-master directory to ~/.icons; you may have to press Ctrl-h to make it show in your file manager.

 Now open the Mate Control Centre and click Appearance and choose the TraditionalOK theme.
 Then click Customise followed by the Window Border tab and choose WinMe.
 Now click the Icons tab and choose WinXP.

+# SUPPORT

+There isn't any.
+I did this for my own use but am happy to share it with anybody else who wants it.
+However I don't really know what I am doing and am not going to even attempt to test it on multiple combinations of distros and desktops.